spelap-si/funathon-project-housing/README.md

     Removes all prices_sqm below quantile 0.8 and above quantile 0.2.
 Impact :
         - a minimal : CV score = 6% +-1%
         - all features : CV score = 25% +-2%

+Data set :
+   - 7 col (['depcom', 'x', 'y', 'dteloc', 'dnbppr', 'dnbcha', 'dsupdc'])
+   - n_ops : 322805

+= Model is : GradientBoostingRegressor
+  Metrics are :
+   - MAPE : 0.151
+   - R2 : 0.172
+  with an elapsed time of 28.503s
+= Model is : HistGradientBoostingRegressor
+  Metrics are :
+   - MAPE : 0.149
+   - R2 : 0.189
+  with an elapsed time of 1.353s
+= Model is : RandomForestRegressor
+  Metrics are :
+   - MAPE : 0.161
+   - R2 : 0.027
+  with an elapsed time of 108.227s
+Data set :
+   - 27 col (['anneemut', 'dteloc', 'jannath', 'ccodep', 'depcom', 'x', 'y', 'distance_ltm', 'dnbniv', 'dnbbai', 'dnbdou', 'dnblav', 'dnbwc', 'dnbppr', 'dnbsam', 'dnbcha', 'dnbcu8', 'dnbcu9', 'dnbsea', 'dnbann', 'dnbpdc', 'dsupdc', 'dniv', 'nb_terrasses', 'nb_greniers', 'nb_caves', 'nb_autresdep'])
+   - n_ops : 322805

+= Model is : GradientBoostingRegressor
+  Metrics are :
+   - MAPE : 0.119
+   - R2 : 0.427
+  with an elapsed time of 63.356s
+= Model is : HistGradientBoostingRegressor
+  Metrics are :
+   - MAPE : 0.113
+   - R2 : 0.469
+  with an elapsed time of 2.295s
+= Model is : RandomForestRegressor
+  Metrics are :
+   - MAPE : 0.113
+   - R2 : 0.463
+  with an elapsed time of 242.980s

+HistGradientBoostingRegressor => far better model

+dummyregressor :
+- score is 0 so model performs much better